KevJohBer/The-Coffee-Spot/README.md

 ### Create Product Page

 If you are logged in as an admin, you can view the create product page by clicking "Create Product" on the navbar.
 The create product page is just a form that lets you enter a name, price, category and image of whatever product you would like to add.
+The products will automatically appear on the menu on the home page and will also appear in the coffee selection on the order page.

 ### Future implementations